abarichello/bfheroesFesl/README.md

    go build main.go

 ```
-Remember to configure your GOPATH
+Remember to configure GOPATH to match your github directory

 ## Configuration